lratcli/capstone-project/README.md

 ## Admin  ##

+The admin panel logon page is reached by appending **/admin/** to the URL for the site.

 The site allows for designated administrators to sign in, and from there administer the site using the Django admin panel.
-Approval of Gaming Systems and Reviews that have been submitted by users are done through the admin panel.
+Approval of Gaming Systems and Reviews that have been submitted by users (to allow all other users to see them) is done through the admin panel.

 ![Admin panel](readme-assets/features/admin.webp)